Reactions to Trump's statement on violence in Virginia

 — “We should call evil by its name.
 My brother didn’t give his life fighting Hitler for Nazi ideas to go unchallenged here at home. -OGH” — Sen. Orrin Hatch, R-Utah, on Twitter.

+— “White supremacists, Neo-Nazis and anti-Semites are the antithesis of our American values.
+There are no other “sides” to hatred and bigotry.” — Ileana Ros-Lehtinen, R-Fla., on Twitter.

+— “The President’s talk of violence ‘on many sides’ ignores the shameful reality of white supremacism in our country today, and continues a disturbing pattern of complacency around such acts of hate.” — House Minority Leader Nancy Pelosi, D-Calif.

 — “Trump comments were good.
 He didn’t attack us.
 He just said the nation should come together.
 Nothing specific against us. … No condemnation at all.
 When asked to condemn, he just walked out of the room.
 Really, really good.
-God bless him.” — Daily Stormer, a white supremacist website promoting the Charlottesville demonstration on its Summer of Hate edition.
+God bless him.” — Daily Stormer, a white supremacist website promoting the Charlottesville demonstration as part of its Summer of Hate edition.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.